-It happens when you least expect it.
+It happens when you least expect it, a silverfish infestation.
 You wake up thirsty in the middle of the night so you stumble into the kitchen.
 You fumble around for the light and flick it on.
 Out of the corner of your eye, you see a flash of movement near the sink.
 You blink and try to clear your vision.
 You look again and there IN the sink is not one, but TWO, strange looking little silver bugs.
 What are those things?
 They are clearly trying to get away from you as they scurry towards the drain.
 You blink again and they are gone.
 Gone down the drain.
 You have no idea what these pests are so you immediately get online and try to search Google for help.
 That search leads you here.
 So let us learn about those weird looking little pests you have determined to be silverfish living in your drain or feeding on your books.

-Silverfish are small insects that have bodies that are smaller than an inch in length.
+Silverfish are small insects like sowbugs that have bodies that are smaller than an inch in length.
 Silverfish are usually silver in color but will sometimes be a shade of brown.
 The body of a silverfish is generally flat with the shape of a fish.
 The body of a silverfish is covered in scales.
 Silverfish's eyes are small and compound but widely separated.
 When a silverfish moves, it looks like a fish.
 Silverfish have two antennae and three tails.
 Silverfish have small mouths so silverfish are not capable of biting humans.
 Silverfish can move quickly on a flat surface but silverfish are not able to climb up the side of your sink.
 Silverfish at a glance:

-Silverfish live all over the United States.
+Silverfish, like other moisture pests live all over the United States.
 Silverfish prefer a moist climate so they will often be found in kitchens and bathrooms.
 Silverfish also like the dampness of basements.
-Silverfish really like to hang out around leaky pipes.
+Silverfish really like to hang out in damp basements around leaky pipes.
 It is pretty common for silverfish to crawl in and out of your sink and shower drains.
 Occasionally, silverfish will be found in attics because of the humidity in attics.
 Outside of these areas, you are likely to find silverfish searching for food.
 Silverfish like to eat sugars and starches.
 A common food source for a silverfish is the glue in books or wallpaper.
 Silverfish have been known to get a source of protein from sick or dead silverfish.
 More often, though, their protein source will come from the skin cells that you shed throughout the day.
 You will find silverfish most active during the night so you may not ever see one during the daylight hours.

 Silverfish are small insects that can enter your home through the tiny spaces between a pipe and the wall.
 Silverfish can enter your home through the drain in your tub, shower, bathroom and kitchen sinks.
 Silverfish can enter through any tiny space through which they can access a moisture source.
 You might find silverfish on ceiling soffits.
 You might also find silverfish on your ceiling, in or around skylights and canister light fixtures.
 Silverfish on your ceiling likely enter through gaps in the shingles, attic vents, skylights, and anything that vents onto the roof.